The Flour Girl

 I made this cake for a client which was a confetti cake with raspberry filling, covered in vanilla flour buttercream.
 I finished it off with Sweetapolita “Buried Treasure” sprinkles because I felt they matched perfectly!

 Gorgeous cakes!
-I enjoy seeing Lindsay’s cakes, so definitely give her a follow on her Instagram to keep up with her fun creations!
+I enjoy seeing Lindsay’s cakes, so definitely give her a follow on her Instagram to keep up with her fun creations and get discount codes!

 Check out the past cake decorators!